telerik/fiddler-docs/knowledge-base/SessionFlags.md

 **x-SuppressProxySupportHeader**

-Prevent Fiddler from adding a "Proxy-Support: Session-Based-Authentication" header to HTTP/401 or HTTP/407 responses that request Negotiate or NTLM authentication.
-Requires Fiddler v2.1.4.2 or later.
+Prevent Fiddler Classic from adding a "Proxy-Support: Session-Based-Authentication" header to HTTP/401 or HTTP/407 responses that request Negotiate or NTLM authentication.
+Requires Fiddler Classic v2.1.4.2 or later.